AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-actions-core-components.md

 * Seamlessly send the data to a configured data source using the Form Data Model.
 * Conveniently submit the data to a REST endpoint.

-You can also [extend the default Submit Actions](custom-submit-action-form.md) to create a Submit Action of your own.
+You can [extend the default Submit Actions](custom-submit-action-form.md).
+You can also customize the Submit Actions for organizational-specific requirements.

 ## Select and configure a Submit Action for an Adaptive Form {#select-and-configure-submit-action}